 Bluetooth Low Energy protocol means you can rock your wireless Bluetooth headphones a lot longer.
 Bluetooth LE allows smart devices to remain connected for longer periods of time without draining the battery.
 Bluetooth 4.1 took LE to another level.
 The 4.1 technology, which is currently featured in headphones like the MEE x7 Plus earbuds and others, can better manage their power and that of the device they are paired to by automatically powering up and down based on a power plan.
 Older versions of Bluetooth technology often interfered with other wireless technology, like 4G LTE communication, but the latest development was also made to fix that problem.

 The latest iteration of Bluetooth is 4.2 technology.
-According to CSR, point two upgrade is said to dramatically increase speed from 27 to 251 bytes which means super speedy downloads that can be up to 2.6 times faster than older Bluetooth versions.
+According to CSR, point two upgrade is said to dramatically increase speed 2.6x faster which means super speedy downloads that compared to older Bluetooth versions.
 I doubt whether there is any opposition to this feature.
 In addition privacy upgrades have been included, meaning system’s like Apple’s iBeacon can’t automatically track you unless you have enabled the system to do so with your device.
 Hmm… sounds like anti-Apple stalking technology.

 The 4.2 technology is currently featured in the iPhone 6.